gaulinsoft/jTypes/README.md

 > Enabling ECMAScript 6 features with the --harmony flag is recommended for jTypes 2.2 when using preview release 0.11.0 or higher.

-### Intellisense
+### IntelliSense

-The `core.intellisense.js` file can also be included in Visual Studio 2012 to add support for jTypes Intellisensing:
+The `core.intellisense.js` file can also be included in Visual Studio 2012 to add support for Intellisense with jTypes:

 ![jTypes Intellisense](http://content.jtypes.com/intellisense.png "jTypes Intellisense")